talbotcpp/sequence/README.md

 ```C++
 size_t capacity = 1;
 ```
 This member specifies the size of the fixed capacity or inital capacity.
-It has a different behavior for each storage mode:
+It has different behavior for each storage mode:

 | Storage | Meaning |
 | --- | --- |